Poonch District, Pakistan: Education

-According to the Pakistan District Education Ranking 2017, a report released by Alif Ailaan, the Poonch District is ranked at number 8 nationally, with an education score of 73.52.
+According to the Pakistan District Education Ranking 2017, a report released by Alif Ailaan, the Poonch District is ranked number 8 nationally, with an education score of 73.52.
 Over the past five years, the Poonch District has shown the most improvement in the establishment of middle schools.
 The learning score for the Poonch District is 84.15.
-The school infrastructure score for the Poonch District is 14.88, ranking the district at number 151, which places it in the bottom five districts relating to infrastructure in Pakistan and its two dependent territories.
-Schools in the Poonch District also have severe problems with regard to electricity, drinking water, and boundary walls, as reflected in their scores of 2.67, 12.1, and 6.23, respectively.
-The state of some school buildings also presents a major safety risk for students.
+The school infrastructure score for the Poonch District is 14.88, ranking the district at number 151, which places it among the bottom five districts in terms of infrastructure in Pakistan and its two dependent territories.
+Schools in the Poonch District also have severe problems with regard to electricity, drinking water and boundary walls, as reflected in their scores of 2.67, 12.1 and 6.23, respectively.
+The condition of some school buildings also presents a major safety risk for students.

 Transport

 The Poonch-Rawalakot Bus, which crosses the LOC, has helped to re-establish ties across the border.